Sarvesh Kumari

 You go for a checkup.
 Everything is fine.
 But the physical symptoms of anxiety keep showing up anyway.

 That heaviness in your chest.
 The tight feeling in your throat when you are trying to hold it together.
 Hands that feel cold or tingly for no clear reason.
 A stomach that is always slightly unsettled.
 Headaches that come and go without warning.
-Breathing that feels just a little too shallow — like you can never quite get a full breath.
-That strange feeling of being disconnected from your surroundings — like you are watching your life from a distance.
+Breathing that feels just a little too shallow, like you can never quite get a full breath.
+That strange feeling of being disconnected from your surroundings, as if you are watching your life from a distance.

 What Happens Inside the Sessions

-At our anxiety clinic in Gurgaon, Lyfsmile psychologist and counselling team builds sessions around your specific situation.
+At our anxiety clinic in Gurgaon, Lyfsmile psychologist and counselling team build sessions around your specific situation.
 Not a programme.
 Not a checklist.
 A genuine conversation that goes somewhere useful.

-The primary approach used is Cognitive Behavioral Therapy — one of the most researched and clinically proven methods for constant anxiety and overthinking.
-CBT works by helping you see the connection between your thoughts, your feelings, and your behavior — and then gradually changing the parts of that connection that are not serving you.
+The primary approach used is Cognitive Behavioural Therapy, one of the most researched and clinically proven methods for constant anxiety and overthinking.
+CBT works by helping you see the connection between your thoughts, your feelings, and your behaviour, and then gradually changing the parts of that connection that are not serving you.

 Alongside this, sessions may also include: